thanhtoan1196/awesome-rails-gem/README.md

   * [sidekiq-scheduler](https://github.com/Moove-it/sidekiq-scheduler) - Lightweight job scheduler extension for Sidekiq
 * [Sucker Punch](https://github.com/brandonhilkert/sucker_punch) - Sucker punch is a single-process Ruby asynchronous processing library.

-## View Helper
-* [formtastic](https://github.com/justinfrench/formtastic) - Formtastic is a Rails FormBuilder DSL (with some other goodies) to make it far easier to create beautiful, semantically rich, syntactically awesome, readily stylable and wonderfully accessible HTML forms in your Rails applications
-* [Simple Form](https://github.com/plataformatec/simple_form) - Simple form aims to be as flexible as possible while helping you with powerful components to create your forms.
-The basic goal of Simple Form is to not touch your way of defining the layout, letting you find the better design for your eyes.
-* [Nested Form](https://github.com/ryanb/nested_form) - This is a Rails gem for conveniently manage multiple nested models in a single form.
-It does so in an unobtrusive way through jQuery or Prototype.
-It can also be integrated with Simple Form.
-* [meta-tags](https://github.com/kpumuk/meta-tags) - Search Engine Optimization (SEO) plugin for Ruby on Rails applications.
-* [active_link_to](https://github.com/comfy/active_link_to) - active_link_to adds css 'active' class to your links.
-* [cells](https://github.com/apotonick/cells) - Cells allow you to encapsulate parts of your UI into components into view models.
-View models, or cells, are simple ruby classes that can render templates.
-* [i18n Country Code Select](https://github.com/onomojo/i18n_country_select) - I18n Country Code Select Form Helper for Rails 3 & 4.
-* [Subdivision Select](https://github.com/cllns/subdivision_select) - A Rails plugin to populate a state/province select box from country_select.
-* [cocoon](https://github.com/nathanvda/cocoon) - Dynamic nested forms using jQuery made easy

 ## Environment Variables
-* [Config](https://github.com/railsconfig/config) - Multi-environment YAML style configurations that helps easily manage environment specific settings in an easy and usable manner.
+* **[Config](https://github.com/railsconfig/config)** - Multi-environment YAML style configurations that helps easily manage environment specific settings in an easy and usable manner.
 * [Figaro](https://github.com/laserlemon/figaro) - Figaro is very simple, Heroku-friendly Rails app configuration using ENV and a single YAML file.
-* [dotenv](https://github.com/bkeepers/dotenv) - Dotenv is a gem that allows you to set your environment variables in .env file, and it will load it in to ENV.
+* ~~[dotenv](https://github.com/bkeepers/dotenv)~~ - Dotenv is a gem that allows you to set your environment variables in .env file, and it will load it in to ENV.
-* [opsworks-dotenv](https://github.com/mikamai/opsworks-dotenv) - Opsworks-dotenv let you configure the environment for you Rails application using OpsWorks, Chef and Dotenv.

 ## Admin Panel
 * [ActiveAdmin](http://activeadmin.info) - ActiveAdmin is a administration framework for Ruby on Rails applications.